ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

     deleted_by UUID REFERENCES authentication.t_users(id),

     code VARCHAR(32) NOT NULL UNIQUE,
-    username VARCHAR(128) NOT NULL UNIQUE
+    username VARCHAR(128) NOT NULL UNIQUE,
+    authentication_type VARCHAR(16) NOT NULL CHECK (authentication_type IN ('PASSWORD', 'OAUTH', 'EMAIL_OTP', 'MOBILE_OTP'))
 );
 CREATE UNIQUE INDEX IF NOT EXISTS idx_t_users_code ON authentication.t_users(type_id);
 CREATE UNIQUE INDEX IF NOT EXISTS idx_t_users_username ON authentication.t_users(username);

-COMMENT ON TABLE authentication.t_users IS 'Stores user accounts with unique codes and usernames, including status and audit metadata';
+COMMENT ON TABLE authentication.t_users IS 'Stores system users, their authentication type, and status.';
-COMMENT ON COLUMN authentication.t_users.id IS 'Primary key of the user record';
+COMMENT ON COLUMN authentication.t_users.id IS 'Primary key for the user record.';
-COMMENT ON COLUMN authentication.t_users.created_by IS 'User who created this record';
+COMMENT ON COLUMN authentication.t_users.created_by IS 'User who created this user record (references authentication.t_users.id).';
-COMMENT ON COLUMN authentication.t_users.created_at IS 'Timestamp when the record was created';
+COMMENT ON COLUMN authentication.t_users.created_at IS 'Timestamp when the user record was created.';
-COMMENT ON COLUMN authentication.t_users.updated_by IS 'User who last updated the record';
+COMMENT ON COLUMN authentication.t_users.updated_by IS 'User who last updated this record (references authentication.t_users.id).';
-COMMENT ON COLUMN authentication.t_users.updated_at IS 'Timestamp of last update';
+COMMENT ON COLUMN authentication.t_users.updated_at IS 'Timestamp when the user record was last updated.';
-COMMENT ON COLUMN authentication.t_users.is_active IS 'Indicates if the user account is active';
+COMMENT ON COLUMN authentication.t_users.is_active IS 'Indicates if the user account is active.';
-COMMENT ON COLUMN authentication.t_users.inactive_at IS 'Timestamp when the user became inactive';
+COMMENT ON COLUMN authentication.t_users.inactive_at IS 'Timestamp when the user was marked inactive.';
-COMMENT ON COLUMN authentication.t_users.inactive_by IS 'User who marked inactive';
+COMMENT ON COLUMN authentication.t_users.inactive_by IS 'User who deactivated this account (references authentication.t_users.id).';
-COMMENT ON COLUMN authentication.t_users.is_deleted IS 'Indicates if the user account is deleted';
+COMMENT ON COLUMN authentication.t_users.is_deleted IS 'Indicates if the user account has been soft-deleted.';
-COMMENT ON COLUMN authentication.t_users.deleted_at IS 'Timestamp when deleted';
+COMMENT ON COLUMN authentication.t_users.deleted_at IS 'Timestamp when the user was deleted.';
-COMMENT ON COLUMN authentication.t_users.deleted_by IS 'User who deleted the record';
+COMMENT ON COLUMN authentication.t_users.deleted_by IS 'User who deleted this record (references authentication.t_users.id).';
-COMMENT ON COLUMN authentication.t_users.code IS 'Unique user code';
+COMMENT ON COLUMN authentication.t_users.code IS 'Unique code assigned to the user.';
-COMMENT ON COLUMN authentication.t_users.username IS 'Unique username';
+COMMENT ON COLUMN authentication.t_users.username IS 'Unique username for login.';
+COMMENT ON COLUMN authentication.t_users.authentication_type IS 'Type of authentication: PASSWORD, OAUTH, EMAIL_OTP, MOBILE_OTP.';
 ```

 ### Table: authentication.t_user_authentications